Tuesday, 12 November 2024

 Luba GRIGOROVITCH (Kororoit) (17:04): I stand quite proudly to speak to this bill, and I do so because it obviously takes in part of our most vulnerable cohort in society.
 I think anything increasing the quality of life for our eldest Victorians is of the utmost importance, and the rights of older Victorians are also incredibly important.
 I want to thank all of the aged care workers out there.
 They do an incredible job day in, day out, and it is not something that is easy.
 I also want to thank the minister in the other place for all of the work that has gone towards this.

+But before I do go into the substantial part of the bill, I want to talk about and acknowledge the tragic death of a man at his workplace yesterday and the horrifying circumstances surrounding it.
+I do so because early yesterday morning a 36-year-old installation technician was crushed to death beneath a turbine blade while performing his work at the Golden Plains wind farm in Rokewood, west of Geelong.
 The turbine supplier is the company Vestas, and just two weeks ago union delegates from three different unions had met with Vestas to raise serious safety concerns, telling Vestas it was only dumb luck that nobody had been killed yet onsite.
 I am told that their near misses had been happening at the Golden Plains site since day one, and this is just tragic and completely unacceptable.
-In September small parts fell from some turbines, triggering a WorkSafe investigation, and yet even after being alerted by these unions it is clear that Vestas chose to neglect their duty to deliver adequate health and safety standards for the workers on site.
+In September small parts fell from some turbines, triggering a WorkSafe investigation, and yet even after being alerted by these unions it is clear that Vestas chose to neglect their duty to deliver adequate health and safety standards for the workers onsite.
 As a consequence this man will never go home to see his parents, his family or his friends again.

 Every workplace death is preventable, and it is clear that this man’s death was preventable.
 I hope that the WorkSafe investigation into this will bring complete answers and justice.
 This tragic incident highlights yet again the crucial role which unions play in upholding health and safety standards, not just for the workers who belong to them but crucially also for the people who use these worker services.
-I raise this in speaking to this bill because every worker deserves to go to work to be safe, to be respected at work and most importantly to come home safe from work.
+I raise this in speaking to this bill because every worker deserves to go to work and be safe, to be respected at work and, most importantly, to come home safe from work.
 This is no truer than in aged care, where our incredible aged care workers, together with their union, the mighty Health Services Union, help look after the elderly and help to provide them with a good quality of life in every way imaginable.
 It is part of why I am so proud to speak to this legislation today, the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024.
 This bill establishes a hierarchy of decision-makers that aged care providers must refer to when identifying who can act as a restrictive practices substitute decision-maker under the Commonwealth’s Aged Care Act 1997.
 The bill will give the Victorian Civil and Administrative Tribunal powers to make orders to oversee the appointment of decision-makers, resolve disputes and act as a decision-maker of last resort.
 The bill also creates new offences for inducing a decision-making nomination or fraudulently acting as a decision-maker.

 My grandpa was in an aged care facility prior to passing, St George’s nursing home in Altona Meadows.
 It was a wonderful facility, and the nurses there were really salt of the earth people.
 They were fantastic, looking after him day and night.
 Unfortunately my grandpa Beepa had dementia.
 He was never abusive or anything like that, but I must say he was incredibly forgetful.
 However, there is no way that my family or he would ever want to think that he would be abusive or nasty to any of the staff, and I am so pleased that that did not happen.
 None of us would want that for any of our family members or for our older Victorians, who we all look after and care for so deeply.
 By introducing this legislation our hope is that the life of the patient, the family and of course the worker will be made better.

-In response to the Royal Commission into Aged Care Quality and Safety the Commonwealth introduced new requirements for restrictive practices to be used only with the informed consent of the aged care recipient.
+In response to the Royal Commission into Aged Care Quality and Safety, the Commonwealth introduced new requirements for restrictive practices to be used only with the informed consent of the aged care recipient.
 For aged care residents who may not have capacity to make decisions, such as in the case of advanced dementia, a substitute decision-maker can provide this consent.
 Unlike other jurisdictions, Victoria does not have legislation that explicitly authorises substitute decision-makers to consent to the use of restrictive practices in residential aged care.
 This is why we have progressed this bill to clarify who in Victoria can act as restrictive practices substitute decision-makers.
 This bill is necessary to ensure that care recipients in residential aged care settings have choice – choice in who they want to act as a substitute decision-maker and, where there is no nominee, who can be appointed as a substitute decision-maker.
 It will ensure that residents can trust that, should the time come, a loved one will be able to act in their best interests.

 This bill in no way overrides the Commonwealth legislation, but rather it will ensure that all residential aged care providers are able to be compliant with its requirements.
 Under the Commonwealth Aged Care Act 1997 there are five categories of restrictive practices.
 These are chemical restraint, environmental restraint, mechanical restraint, physical restraint and seclusion.
 Restrictive practices can be used only where necessary for the least amount of time in the least restrictive form and only as a last resort, where all other options have been explored.